kyma-project/istio/.github/ISSUE_TEMPLATE/istio_update.md

 ACs:
 - [ ] Review Istio RNs.
+- [ ] Verify that the new Istio version doesn't introduce features that transition to a new [phase](https://istio.io/latest/docs/releases/feature-stages/) in Istio, potentially affecting Kyma's Istio behavior.
+If such changes are identified, discuss them with the team to determine the best course of action.
 - [ ] Istio bumped on the `main` and latest release branch.
 - [ ] Prepare Kyma runtime Istio RNs based on open-source Istio RNs.
 - [ ] Istio installs and upgrades to new version.